In this guide

 Either party can seek an early review of the order should further evidence become available.

 If it does impose a suspension order, the panel should explain in its decision what support or input it considered necessary to protect the public.
 It should also explain why it considered a conditions of practice order to be unworkable on the evidence it had.

-This will help the nurse or midwife understand what will be needed before a conditions of practice order can be workable, and give them the chance to gather the necessary evidence before a review hearing.
+This will help the nurse, midwife or nursing associate understand what will be needed before a conditions of practice order can be workable, and give them the chance to gather the necessary evidence before a review hearing.